GlobalArrays/ga/python/docs/scipy_11/gain.rst

 distributed dense multidimensional arrays, without the need for explicit cooperation by other processes.
 GA compliments the message-passing programming model and is compatible with MPI so that the programmer can use both in the same program.
+Arrays are created by calling one of the creation routines such as ``NGA_Create()``, returning an integer handle which is passed to subsequent operations.
 The GA library handles the distribution of arrays across processes and recognizes that accessing local memory is faster than accessing remote memory.
 However, the library allows access mechanisms for any part of the entire distributed array regardless of where its data is located.
-Local memory is acquired via ``NGA_Access()`` returning a pointer while remote memory is retrieved via ``NGA_Get()`` filling an already allocated array buffer.
+Local memory is acquired via ``NGA_Access()`` returning a pointer to the data on the local process, while remote memory is retrieved via ``NGA_Get()`` filling an already allocated array buffer.
 GA has been leveraged in several large computational chemistry codes and has been shown to scale well [Apr09]_.

 Aggregate Remote Memory Copy Interface (ARMCI)
 ==============================================